-The Election Procedures must shall state the process for declaring candidacy; including at a minimum the following:
+The Election Procedures must specify the process for declaring candidacy; including at a minimum the following:

-1. Identify The location, dates and deadlines for filing candidacy declaration and to have candidate names printed on the ballot, if applicable.
+1. The location(s), filing period and deadlines for filing candidacy declaration and to have a candidate's name printed on the ballot. , if applicable.